vadymfrlv/goit-react-native-hw/readme.md

 posts" screen.
 The user can clear all fields and also delete the taken photo using the "delete all" button.
 The user can also exit from "home/all posts" screen to "home/all posts" by pressing arrow button on the top but saving work on the new post.

+When switching to the"user profile" screen, the user sees only his/her posts, can delete them, and also get to the "comments" or "map" screen, similar to the "home/all posts" screen.
+Also, on this screen, the user can update their avatar and log out of the account.